fossas/fossa-cli/docs/references/experimental/container/experimenal-scanner.md

 # Policies are also able to surface or suppress issues based on the layer in which the issue was detected.
 # Refer to FOSSA's product documentation for more information: https://docs.fossa.com
 #
+# This does not need the `--experimental-scanner` flag.
 fossa container test <IMAGE>
 ```